 - Stay informed on changes in real estate laws and anti-spam rules to protect yourself from fraud.

-- Always check unsolicited offers carefully, verifying them before making any decisions.
+- Always check unsolicited offers carefully before making any decisions.

 - Consider how unsolicited offers affect your privacy and talk to trusted real estate professionals for advice.